Board of Directors

 |Constantino Borssato||Wholesale and Franchise Officer|

 Livinston M. Bauermeister.
-Mr. Bauermeister is the Company’s Chief Executive Officer, having also been a member of the Board of Directors (2008-2014) and Chief Executive Officer (2014-2015).
+Mr. Bauermeister is the Company’s Chief Executive Officer and Investor Relations Officer, having also been a member of the Board of Directors (2008-2014) and Chief Executive Officer (2014-2015).
 He is a member of the Board of Directors of Metalfrio Solutions S.A., having also held this position between 2010 and 2014.
 He was Vice-Chairman of the Board of Directors of Produquímica Indústria e Comércio S.A.
 (2015-2016).
 He was with Barbosa, Müssnich & Aragão for almost eight years, having also worked at PwC and Somma Consultoria.
 He is a lawyer with an MBA from Fundação Getulio Vargas, a master’s degree from the Pontifical Catholic University of São Paulo and the OPM – Owner/President Management graduate degree from the Harvard Business School of Harvard University.
 He is a securities portfolio manager authorized by the Brazilian Securities and Exchange Commission and ANBIMA.
 He has more than 20 years of professional experience, mainly in the retail, industry, investment, M&A, corporate restructuring and corporate governance areas.
 Over the last five years, there have been no criminal convictions, convictions in CVM administrative proceedings and/or any convictions that have suspended or disqualified any member of the Company’s Management from practicing any professional or commercial activity.

 Fernando Pedroso dos Santos.
 Mr. Santos is the Chief Financial Officer of the company.
 He was Financial Director at Metalfrio Solutions S.A.
 (5+ years in two different periods).
 He was also Operations Director at Abyara Planejamento Imobiliário S.A.
 (3+ years), Controller at Atento Brasil S.A.
 (1+ year) and he worked at Arthur Andersen/Coopers & Lybrand (auditing firm) where his last position was Senior Manager (11+ years).
 He is graduated in Accounting from Universidade São Judas.